KPkoodit/KPkoodit/README.md

 ## Tervehdys!

-Täältä löytyy opintojeni aikana tehtyjä projekteja ja koodaustehtäviä.
-Olen valinnut tähän repositioon muutaman projektin, jotka näyttävät minkälaisia teknologioita olen päässyt käyttämään.
-Suurin osa projekteista on tehty ryhmätyönä kurssilla, jonka jälkeen olen jatkanut niiden kehittämistä omalla ajallani.
+Täältä löytyy opintojeni aikana ja niiden jälkeen tehtyjä projekteja ja koodaustehtäviä.
+Olen valinnut tähän repositioon muutaman projektin, jotka näyttävät minkälaisia teknologioita olen käyttänyt.
+Osa projekteista on tehty ryhmätyönä kurssilla, jonka jälkeen olen jatkanut niiden kehittämistä omalla ajallani.
+Näissä projekteissa on maininta tiimistä ja omista vastuaalueistani.
+Jos mainintaa ei ole, olen tehnyt projektin itsenäisesti.

 ## Hello!

-Here you can find projects and assignments created during my studies.
-I have selected a few projects for this repository to show the types of technologies I have had the opportunity to work with.
-Most of the projects have been created by a group of students during a course and I have continued to developing them in my free time.
+Here you can find projects and assignments created during my studies and after graduation.
+I have selected a few projects for this repository to show the types of technologies I have worked with.
+Some of the projects have been created by a group of students during a course and I have continued to developing them in my free time.
+These projects include a mention of the team and my specific areas of responsibility.
+If no mention is provided, I completed the project independently.

 <!--
 **KPkoodit/KPkoodit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.